KonajuGames/ouya-csharp/README.md

     [IntentFilter(new[] { Intent.ActionMain }
         , Categories = new[] { Intent.CategoryLauncher, OuyaIntent.CategoryGame })]

+- add your application key `key.der` file to your project under Resources/Raw.

 Deploy the game to the device.
 Now it will show up in the OUYA Launcher.